chendong567/chendong567.github.io/index.md

 ## About Me

 I am an assistant professor at the Institute of Psychology, Chinese Academy of Sciences.
-Before that, I was a post-doc researcher at Institute of Psychology, Chinese Academy of Sciences, where I work with Professor Liang Wang.
-Before that, I completed my Ph.D. in Cognitive Neuroscience at Beijing Normal University, China.
+Before that, I was a post-doc researcher at the Institute of Psychology, Chinese Academy of Sciences.
+Before that, I completed my Ph.D. in system science at Beijing Normal University, China.

 ## Research Interests